FederBoost: Private Federated Learning for GBDT: Implementation and Experiments

 \fig~\ref{fig:train_time_vertical_delay} shows the training time of vertical $\name$ in WAN.
-In ``Tumor'', it takes at most {\bf 549 seconds} to train a GBDT model.
-Compared to LAN, the training time increases significantly, because passive participants need to transfer buckets of IDs to the active participant, which is expensive in WAN. \fig~\ref{fig:train_time_horizontal_delay} shows the training time of horizontal $\name$ in WAN for ``Credit1'' and ``Credit2''.
-It takes at most {\bf \numprint{1790} seconds} to finish training.
-The case for ``Tumor'' is tricky since it has \numprint{17814} features; each feature requires several times of secure aggregation for both quantile lookup and gradient calculation.
-This issue can be solved by dimensionality reduction~\cite{XIE2016165}.
+In ``SUSY'', it takes at most {\bf 691.77 seconds} to train a GBDT model.
+Compared to LAN, the training time increases significantly because passive participants need to transfer buckets of IDs to the active participant, which is expensive in WAN. \fig~\ref{fig:train_time_horizontal_delay} shows the training time of horizontal $\name$ in WAN.
+It takes at most {\bf {3103.24} seconds} to finish training.

 Notice that the bucket construction phase only needs to be done once in either vertical $\name$ or horizontal $\name$.
 It occupies more than half of the total time usage.
 If we remove bucket construction from the results, it will show a significant speedup.